sahib/brig/docs/comparison.rst

 tradeoffs the author of each individual package has chosen.
 One application might not run on your platform, the next might not be secure enough for your needs, the other one decides to steal your data or are propietary/too complicated to setup or maintain.
+This comparison does not aim to blame any tool (well, except if it's stealing data) but tries to give a (subjective) view on where the focus of each tool differs.

 .. todo::